Chip And Joanna Gaines’ New Show ‘Fixer Upper: Behind The Design’ – Here’s What We Know So Far

 — Magnolia (@magnolia) April 24, 2018

 This serves two purposes.
-For one, it allows fans to look back on their favorite designs from the past, and allows them to get a peek into Joanna’s process for old content.
-For another, using existing footage takes the pressure off of Chip and Joanna to be constantly creating more content: after all, the family is busy with multiple projects, and one of the reasons they left the original Fixer Upper was to be able to devote more time to the family and to their other businesses.
+For one, it allows fans to look back on their favorite designs from the past and allows them to get a peek into Joanna’s process for old content.
+For another, using existing footage takes the pressure off of Chip and Joanna to be constantly creating more content.
+After all, the family is busy with multiple projects, and one of the reasons they left the original Fixer Upper was to be able to devote more time to the family and to their other businesses.

 Fans Will Get To Meet Joanna’s Design Team